im-tomu/toboot/API-1.0.md

 The *KKKK* values are the key.
 They must be set to 0x6fb0, otherwise the App Configuration Flag is ignored.

 Set *SS* to the starting page number to load your program at.
-For example, Toboot has this value set to 0x00006fb0, which causes it to be loaded beginning at page 0.
-That way, Toboot can be used to reflash itself.

 Page sizes are 1024 bytes.
-To maintain compatibility with earlier programs, you may want to set this value to 0x00046fb0, which will explicitly cause programs to be loaded at offset 0x4000.
+To maintain compatibility with earlier programs, you may want to set this value to 0x00106fb0, which will explicitly cause programs to be loaded at offset 0x4000.
+Be very careful with this value, because you can use it to overwrite Toboot.
+This approach is deprecated in favor of using something like Booster to update Toboot itself.